Mosco-convergence of Cheeger energies on varying spaces satisfying curvature dimension conditions: Introduction

 and when this is true in the sharp form

+The above property, when valid, fits in the general framework of the Mosco-convergence of Cheeger energies (see \cite{Gigli23_working}).
+Indeed, we recall that the existence of the so-called \emph{recovery sequences} is always true without further assumptions, namely for every $f_\infty\in L^p(\mm_\infty)$ there are $f_n \in L^p(\mm_n)$ which are $L^p$-strong converging to $f_\infty$ and satisfies (depending on $p>1$ or $p=1$):

+To the best of our knowledge, this fact was explicitly pointed out for the first time in \cite[Theorem 4.4]{Gigli23_working}, whose proof depends on the upper semicontinuity of the asymptotic Lipschitz constant (see also the proof of \cite[Theorem 8.1]{AmbrosioHonda17}, as well as the general analysis in \cite{AmbrosioGigliSavare11-3}).
+Given the importance of this result for our goals, we single out a statement in Theorem \ref{th:limsup}.

-The above property fits in the general framework of the Mosco-convergence of Cheeger energies on varying spaces (see \cite{AmbrosioHonda17} for details).
-Unfortunately, even though \eqref{intro:gammaliminf} is always true when the underlying space is fixed, in this varying base-space setting it might very well be false.
-What goes wrong here is that we are asking for a first-order stability to hold under a zeroth-order convergence.
+On the contrary, even though \eqref{intro:gammaliminf} is always true when the underlying space is fixed, in this varying base-space setting it might very well be false.
+Notable counterexamples are given by passage to the limit from discrete to continuum, while homogeneization results also provide standard constructions even with uniform doubling and Poincar\'e conditions.
+In these cases, the issue is that we are asking for a first-order stability to hold under a zeroth-order convergence.

 The main goal of this note is the following:

 Notice that this investigation is at least reasonable, as we are enforcing a uniform second-order curvature bound along a sequence of spaces to investigate a first-order stability.